 When working with assets, Unity automatically checks out both the asset file as well as the associated .meta file.
 In most situations however, the .meta file is not modified, which might cause some extra work e.g. when merging branches at a later point.

 Unity supports working in offline mode, e.g. to continue working without a network connection to your version control repository.

-If Unity for some reason cannot commit your changes to your version control client, e.g. if server is down or license issues, your changes will be stored in a separate changeset.
+If Unity cannot commit your changes to your version control client, (for example, if the server is down or license issues occur), your changes are stored in a separate changeset.

-In order to work with a version control system unsupported by Unity, select MetaData as the Mode for Version Control in the Editor Settings.
-This allows you to manage the source assets and metadata for those assets with a version control system of your choice.
-For more on this, see the documentation for External Version Control Systems
+To work with a version control system unsupported by Unity, select MetaData as the Mode for Version Control in the Editor Settings.
+This allows you to manage the source Assets and metadata for those Assets with a version control system of your choice.
+For more on this, see documentation on External Version Control Systems.

 Documentation on asynchronous version control status queries added in Unity 2017.3.